ucsb-cs184-f24/team01-BillSplitter/README.md

 * cd better-bill-splitter
 * yarn install
 * yarn start
-* to run on iphone: scan qr code with camera app and openup in expo go
+* to run on iphone: scan qr code with camera app and openup in expo go have to be on the same wifi as computer